minimit/gulp-starter-kit/README.md

 ##Build your projects with gulp!

-####Build webapps on node js with performances optimization, browser sync, less and sass support

 When you build with `gulp`, it does automatically:
 - Js lint
 - Include js with `@codekit-prepend` and `@codekit-append`